Torani Sugar Free

 Buying Canadian coffee not only supports our national economy, but can often prove to be less expensive than foreign or U.S. coffees because of custom and duty fees.
 While Canada doesn't grow it's own coffee, you can find local suppliers who stock green coffee beans from around the world and will roast them just for you.
-You should be able to find the very best espresso Canada has to offer here, along with a myriad of Canadian coffee beans and grinds.
+You should be able to find the very best espresso Canada has to offer here, along with a myriad of Canadian coffee beans and grinds to satisfy our coffee culture.

 We carry lots of origins of coffee offered by brands like Timothy's coffee, Canada.
 There's also Starbucks coffee which Canadians seem to have developed a taste for.
 That is why you can now buy gourmet coffee online.